dlrowdimfoyo/Mahjong-Hand-Builder/README.md

 Aug.
 28: A warning will show up if there are fewer than 14 tiles selected.

+Sep.
+4: The reorganize hand button now will take the tiles that appear under "Selected Tiles" and reorganize them into the proper order.

-Next steps: reorganize hand, open melds, kans, limit hand, drawn tile
+Next steps: open melds, kans, limit hand, drawn tile